MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.Websites/v1.1.3/Get-AzureRmWebAppBackup.md

 ### Example 1: Get a backup of a web app that belongs to the specified resource group
 ```
-Get-AzureRmWebAppBackup -ResourceGroupName "Default-Web-WestUS" -Name "WebAppStandard" -BackupId "12345"
+PS C:\> Get-AzureRmWebAppBackup -ResourceGroupName "Default-Web-WestUS" -Name "WebAppStandard" -BackupId "12345"
 ```

-This example gets the backup with ID "12345" of the web app named "WebAppStandard" that belongs to the "Default-Web-WestUS" resource group.
+This command gets the backup with ID "12345" of the web app named "WebAppStandard" that belongs to the "Default-Web-WestUS" resource group.

 ## PARAMETERS